BRACKETS-by-TRIAD/craftable/README.md

 After successful auhentication you should be able to see at least:
 - Users CRUD
 - Translations manager

+## Documentation ##

+You can find full documentation of this package and other our packages Simpleweb uses at https://docs.brackets.sk/#/simpleweb.

 ## Where to go next? ##